Opendoor Fees: What You'll Really Pay to Sell

 Service fee

 Opendoor charges a flat 5% service fee on every home sale.
 That’s $20,000 on a $400,000 house, before any repairs or other costs.
-This fee covers Opendoor’s operating expenses: purchasing the home, handling minor repairs, marketing it to buyers, and managing the resale.[1]
+This fee covers Opendoor’s operating expenses: purchasing the home, marketing it to buyers, maintaining it during the listing period, and managing the resale.[3]

 Closing costs

 Closing costs are an inevitable part of any property sale.
-Sellers also pay 1–3% in closing costs when working with Opendoor.
 These include title insurance, escrow fees, prorated property taxes, and transfer taxes, which vary by state and municipality.
+Sellers usually pay about 1% in closing costs when working with Opendoor, although it could be more if you have an HOA or live in a state that requires an attorney to be present at the closing.

 Repair costs

-Opendoor inspects every home after making an initial offer, and then deducts the cost of any needed repairs from that offer.
+Opendoor inspects every home after making an initial offer, and then deducts the cost of any needed repairs or home prep from that offer.
 You don’t get to hire your own contractor or negotiate the price.

 Late checkout fees